 Can a bad gig…be good?

-Go back in time for a moment, and think to yourself of a performance that…didn’t go quite so well.
+Go back in time for a moment, and think to yourself of performance that…didn’t go quite so well.

 Perhaps you lost the form.